Craig Krenzel: Personal life

 Krenzel now works as a commentator on 97.1 The Fan in Columbus, Ohio.
 Craig is known for his bit known as the "Mike Tomczak Story."

 He is also a spokesman for JD Equipment and has acted in several commercial spots.

 Krenzel now is a partner of the Arthur Krenzel Lett Insurance Group in Columbus, Ohio and Winfield, West Virginia.
-Craig Lett, his business partner, is the son of the Major League pitcher Jim Lett of the Cincinnati Reds.
+Craig Lett, his business partner, is the son of the Minor League pitcher Jim Lett of the Cincinnati Reds.

+Krenzel's son Brayden is a pitcher for the University of Tennessee Baseball Team.